 Undergoing duodenal switch in Mexico is a great choice for patients looking for quick, sustained weight loss.
 Our patient facilitators can schedule the best possible trip for your bariatric surgery.
 We’ve been in business for over five years doing medical tourism for patients seeking weight loss.
 Contact our staff today to learn more.

 Like other types of weight loss surgery, the duodenal switch procedure is done under general anesthesia.
-During the procedure you will be asleep and will feel no pain.
+During the procedure, you will be asleep and will feel no pain.
 It is a laparoscopic procedure, done with a small camera inserted into your stomach to allow the surgeon to perform the surgery.
 After making multiple incisions to allow instruments to perform the surgery, the duodenum, part of the small intestine, is attached to the lower part of the small intestine.
-This lets food bypass the rest of the small intestine and go straight to the duodenum.
+This lets food bypass the rest of the small intestine and goes straight to the duodenum.

 Your recovery will include being sore and tender in the abdomen for several weeks after the procedure.
 You will need to refrain from excessive physical activity until your doctor approves it.
 Other than that, basic daily activities can begin after a few days.
 You will notice weight coming off rapidly for the first 2-3 months and slower after that.
 A good amount of your excess weight should come off within two years after the procedure.